applepudding/ffxiv.act.applbot/README.md

 ## Usage
 er ... add+enable it in ACT - plugin listing and try out :)
-Make sure ACT reset is set to around 40s.
+Make sure ACT reset is set to around 35s or 40s.
 Options - Main Table/Encounters - General - Number of seconds....

 ## Guides and Screenshots
 - visual guide: http://imgur.com/a/g1OyM